-As we celebrate Flying Doctor Day, we take a look back on just how far we have come from 95 years ago when we took off for our first flight from Cloncurry.
+As we celebrate Flying Doctor Day, we reflect on just how far we have come from our first flight from Cloncurry almost 100 years ago.

 From Alfred Traeger’s innovation of the pedal radio in 1929, we look to where we are now with our advancements in the telehealth space.

-RFDS (Queensland Section) Telehealth Lead Dr Meg O’Connell said telehealth has always been at the core of the Royal Flying Doctor Service.
+RFDS (Queensland Section) Virtual Health Consultant Dr Meg O’Connell said telehealth has always been at the core of the Royal Flying Doctor Service.

 “The origins of the Royal Flying Doctor Service started in telehealth,” Dr O’Connell said.